-- Agriculture, aquaculture and food: the export of food and animals is more complicated.
+- Agriculture, fisheries and foodstuffs: the export of food and animals is more complicated.
 Read what to do.

-- Services: there is no more free movement of services to the UK.
+- Providing services: there is no more free movement of services to the UK.

-- IT and digital services: digital data flows may be seriously hindered as a result of Brexit.
+- ICT and digital services: digital data flows may be seriously hindered as a result of Brexit.

 - Healthcare: the consequences of Brexit for patients, care professionals and suppliers.